openstack/ironic/doc/source/admin/drivers/ilo.rst

 To create an agent ramdisk with ``Proliant Hardware Manager``, use the ``proliant-tools`` element in DIB::

-  disk-image-create -o proliant-agent-ramdisk ironic-agent fedora proliant-tools
+  disk-image-create -o proliant-agent-ramdisk ironic-python-agent-ramdisk fedora proliant-tools

 Disk Erase Support
 ^^^^^^^^^^^^^^^^^^